NAUSTALGIAOS

 It collects the way the ocean collects plastic -- slowly, invisibly, until one day there's a continent made of everything we threw away.
 Nobody built it.
 Nobody meant to.
 But it's there now, and it's grown its own weather, its own geography, its own ecosystem of things that learned to live in the wreckage of things we forgot.
 That's Naustalgia.
 The garbage patch of the soul.
 It doesn't care if you remember.
 It kept everything anyway.

-SYS.MANIFEST A transmedia project -- video game, interactive website, lore archive, music-driven narrative, merch.
-Built for anyone who's ever felt haunted by a website they can't find anymore.
+SYS.TARGET Built for anyone who's ever felt haunted by a website they can't find anymore.
 For the ones who left something behind in a server that doesn't exist and never stopped feeling the weight of it.
 For every kid the internet raised because nothing else would.

 Why This Exists